 How to win by avoiding a fight

 Circa 1996 a relatively young, very dynamic, very successful humane society had a really nasty internal split underway.
-Some of the warring factions asked me to umpire a meeting that looked to me like setting the scene for a bloodbath.
+Some of the warring factions, in this instance all led by women, asked me to umpire a meeting that looked to me like setting the scene for a bloodbath.

 Ain’t no way I was going to get caught in the crossfire.
 I could have ended up deaf with my eyes scratched out in about the first five minutes.